ersilia-os/ersilia/DEVELOPMENT.md

 # install with pip (use -e for developer mode)
 pip install -e .[test]
 ```
+**The -e (editable) for developer mode ensures that whenever a user change the code, they don't need to reinstall ersilia for those changes to take effect.**

 3. To test that the CLI works, explore this command
 ```
 # output to see command options for ersilia